C2-Labs/k8-training-c2/README.md

 3) This error appears to happen on any GitHub YAML related link.
 Copying the same file to a S3 bucket or Azure blob resolves the issue.
 4) YAML formatting errors can be really hard to see and debug.
 If your deploy fails due to a format/syntax issue, it can take forever to find it.
 Online linting tools really help.
 For example, you can go to [YAMLLINT](http:www.yamllint.com) for an online validator of your YAML format.
+5) In the Google Cloud Shell, if you paste commands they sometimes execute immediately or do not work as intended.
+Sometimes just retyping them removes some weird special characters or spacing that gets inserted on a paste.